Ready to apply for a rental property? An agent may ask you to provide additional documents to help with the application process.

 - Your identification: Come prepared with photo identification (your driver’s licence or passport), your Medicare card, birth certificate, car registration or health care card.

-- Professional/personal references: Supply names and contact details for people who will give you a positive recommendation.
+- Professional/personal references: Ensure you supply names and contact details for people who will give you a positive recommendation.
 Read more about choosing rental references.

-- A tenancy or rental ledger that shows your ability to pay rent regularly and on time.
+- Include a rental ledger that shows your ability to pay rent regularly and on time.